avptp/brain/readme.md

 ### Docker

 The Docker environment should work properly.
-Otherwise, it is possible to rebuild it by running the following command.
+Otherwise, it is possible to rebuild it by running the following commands.

 ```Shell
 docker compose down